jdauphant/developers-documentation/_database_api/status.md

 | role  | string | Instance role in the cluster             |

 The request provides information about the instances of a given database.
-Type is about the instance type, so either `db-node` or `gateway` node.
-An additional service type `utility` can exist (for example in the redis case, for sentinel).
+Type contains the type of the instance: `db-node` or `gateway`.
+An additional service type `utility` can exist (for example in the Redis case, for sentinel).
 Status is about the instance current status.
 The functional status is `running`.
 Others possibilities are `booting`, `restarting`, `migrating`, `upgrading`, `stopped`, `removing`.
 Role is about the instance role in the cluster.
-For DB nodes, it will depends of the DB type.
-Generic values are `leader` and `follower`.
+For DB nodes, possible values are `leader` and `follower`.

 ||| col |||